 The columnist used Domino’s as an example of this “digital charge”.
 Shelly pointed out that this pizza chain had managed to rake in half of its US sales through “digital ordering”, up from a third in 2012.
 Digital ordering lets Domino’s better target offers to customers and serve a greater variety of items.
 It helps Domino’s get accurate orders and keep labor costs low.

 Did you grab that?
 No, not the pizza but the keywords, digital ordering, customer targeting, and accurate ordering.
-Domino’s, like some of the other QSR players including McDonald’s, has understood the value of data analytics, applying it successfully to its marketing/sales strategy.
+Domino’s, like some of the other QSR players including McDonald’s, has understood the value of data analytics in restaurants, applying it successfully to its marketing/sales strategy.

 Domino’s has always pushed its brand using developing tech, so much so that today, it’s possible to order this brand of pizza from social networks, from car entertainment systems such as Ford’s Synch, and even from smartwatches.